KANGYUlab/sas-pipeline/README.md

 - **BE_windows**: Number of 50bp windows flagged as base-level errors
 - **Assembly_Length**: Total length of the reference assembly (in bases)

+### IR (Identical Regions) re-analyze

+IR (Identical Regions) are regions where short reads may be inaccurate mapped due to identical sequence.

+The `--generate-ir` option automatically generates an IR bed file using genmap on parental haplotypes and re-analyzed using HiFi and ONT data to improve accuracy .
+This process:

+1. **Automatically detects or extracts parental haplotypes**:
+   - First searches for separate mat and pat FASTA files in the reference directory
+   - If not found, automatically extracts haplotypes from the diploid reference genome by detecting chromosome suffix patterns (e.g., `_MATERNAL`/`_PATERNAL`, `_hap1`/`_hap2`, etc.)
+   - The two most common suffix patterns are automatically identified and used to split the diploid genome into two haplotypes
+2. **Runs genmap on each haplotype**:
+   - `genmap index` to build the index
+   - `genmap map -K 150 -E 0` to map k-mers
+3. **Processes results**: Uses awk to filter and extend regions, then merges with bedtools
+4. **Merges both haplotypes**: Combines mat and pat IR regions into a single IR.bed file

+**Important Notes:**
+- **WARNING: Using --generate-ir will significantly slow down the ENTIRE pipeline.**
+  - The subsequent BE analysis will be slower as it needs to process additional IR regions
+- The generated IR.bed is automatically used as the additional bed file for BE analysis

 ## Installation